smarty-archives/go-aws-auth/README.md

 3. **IAM Role:** If running on EC2 and the credentials are neither hard-coded nor in the environment, go-aws-auth will detect the first IAM role assigned to the current EC2 instance and use those credentials.

-Be especially careful with option 1 if the code is committed to source control.
+(Be especially careful hard-coding credentials into your application if the code is committed to source control.)

 ### Signing requests

-Once your credentials are set up, just make the request, have it signed, and perform the request as usual.
+Just make the request, have it signed, and perform the request as you normally would.

 ```go
 url := "https://iam.amazonaws.com/?Action=ListRoles&Version=2010-05-08"